 You are here

-Carry-On Baggage Policy: US Airways allows each passenger to carry onboard the aircraft for free one (1) personal item and one (1) piece of carry-on luggage.
+For domestic flights, American Airlines allows each passenger to carry onboard the aircraft for free one (1) personal item and one (1) piece of carry-on luggage.
 A personal item is a briefcase, laptop case or purse.
 Carry-on luggage dimensions may not exceed 14 x 9 x 22" and may weigh up to 40 pounds.
-On US Airways Express flights, your carry-on bag will be tagged, placed in the cargo bin and returned plane-side or in the jetway for you to pick up when you deplane.
-For more information, please visit the US Airways website.
+On American Eagle flights, your carry-on bag will be tagged, placed in the cargo bin and returned plane-side or in the jetway for you to pick up when you deplane.
+For more information about the baggage policy for domestic and international travel, please visit the American Airlines website.

-Checked Baggage Policy: US Airways charges a fee of $25 (each way) for the first checked bag, and a fee of $35 (each way) for the second checked bag for each passenger.
+American Airlines charges a fee of $25 (each way) for the first checked bag, and a fee of $35 (each way) for the second checked bag for each passenger.
 A checked bag may not weigh more than 50 pounds.
 The total dimensions of a checked bag (length + width + height) may not exceed 62".
 Overweight and oversized bags will be assessed additional fees.
-For more information, please visit the US Airways website.
+For more information, please visit the American Airlines website.
 Note: Baggage fees may be paid by credit card, debit card or cash.
-US Airways will not accept checks for any transaction.
+American Airlines will not accept checks for any transaction.

 - Most airlines charge a service fee if an airline representative books your ticket for you over the telephone or in person.
 To avoid paying this service fee, book your ticket online on the airline's website.

 - Be flexible in your travel days - very often Tuesdays and Wednesdays are the least expensive days to fly, and the lowest fares may be available if you can travel on a different week.

 - Buy your tickets at least two weeks in advance.
 However, buying a ticket too far in advance may not result in the best savings as discount fares are only loaded into the airline's booking system for the upcoming two or three months.